natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Bourrasque.md

 '''Enemies worth noting:'''
 Enemy vessels with autocannons, like the 40 mm [[2pdr QF Mk.VIII (40 mm)|Pom Pom]] or [[Bofors (40 mm) (Family)|Bofors]], or even 20 mm guns can easily strip the Bourrasque of crew and disable its internal and external components, so be mindful of these enemies.
 Guns of these type are usually not carried on ships at this tier, but there are a few exceptions, such as the British [[HMS Vega]] and [[HMS Calpe]], the German [[Type 1934A (Family)|Type 1934A-class]] destroyers, and all Soviet destroyers.
 The easiest way to avoid getting hit by these guns is to sit outside their firing range, at about 4 km, allowing you to fight on equal grounds with these vessels.

 As with any bluewater vessel, a single coastal vessel can spell doom for the Bourrasque.
 Always try to keep a small island or piece of wreckage between you and coastal vessels, so you can easily avoid being torpedoes.
-Do not rely on your 37mm guns to destroy these, as the lack of damage struggles even against some coastal boats.
+Do not rely on your 37 mm guns to destroy these, as the lack of damage struggles even against some coastal boats.
 Instead, try to keep a bit of distance to allow your 130 mm guns to depress enough to dispatch the enemy boat.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->